zipvilization/Zipvilization/status/index.md

 Zipvilization already exists as a project.

-It has a defined purpose, a documented architecture, a fixed core, working development systems and a clear direction.
+It has a defined purpose, documented architecture, established core, active development process and clear direction.

 What has not started is the history that will emerge from real participation.

 That distinction matters.

+Before Genesis, we can define the conditions.

+After Genesis, real interaction begins creating consequences.

 > **Zipvilization exists.**
 >